-- Salt: Salt is the compound formed by the chemical reaction between sodium and chlorine.
+- Salt: Salt is a compound formed by the chemical reaction between sodium and chlorine.

-- Baking Soda: Composed of sodium, hydrogen, carbon and oxygen chemically interacted together.
+- Baking Soda: Composed of sodium, hydrogen, carbon and oxygen chemically interact together.

 - Water: It contains two hydrogens and one oxygen covalently bound together.

 - Sugar: It is an organic compound containing carbon, hydrogen and oxygen.

 We can categorize the compounds based on two major criteria:

 2. Based on the presence of carbon